- Trade stocks, options, ETFs, mutual funds, alternative asset funds

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Sturm Ruger-and-Company's is 0.4366.
 This would suggest that Sturm Ruger-and-Company's shares are less volatile than average (for this exchange).

 Sturm, Ruger & Company, Inc. , together with its subsidiaries, designs, manufactures, and sells firearms under the Ruger name and trademark in the United States.
-The company operates through two segments: Firearms and Castings.
-It provides single-shot, autoloading, bolt-action, and modern sporting rifles; rimfire and centerfire autoloading pistols; single-action and double-action revolvers; and firearms accessories and replacement parts, as well as manufactures lever-action rifles under the Marlin name and trademark.
-The company offers steel investment castings and metal injection molding parts.
-It sells its firearm products through independent wholesale distributors to commercial sporting market; and castings and MIM parts directly or through manufacturers' representatives.
+It operates through two segments, Firearms and Castings.
+The company offers single-shot, autoloading, bolt-action, and modern sporting rifles; rimfire and centerfire autoloading pistols; single-action and double-action revolvers; and firearms accessories and replacement parts, as well as manufactures lever-action rifles under the Marlin name and trademark.
+It also provides steel investment castings and metal injection molding (MIM) parts.
+The company sells its firearm products to the commercial sporting market through independent wholesale distributors; and its investment castings and MIM parts directly or through manufacturers' representatives.
 It exports its firearm products through a network of selected commercial distributors and directly to foreign customers comprising primarily of law enforcement agencies and foreign governments.